react-page/react-page/docs/README.md

 # Introduction

 Welcome to the ORY Editor guide.
+Please be aware that the ORY Editor requires substantial knowledge of ReactJS, build tools like webpack, and ES6.
+If you lack this knowledge ask in our [Chat](https://gitter.im/ory-am/editor) for help.

+## Demonstration

 Seeing is believing, so let's start with a demo!

-## Demonstration

 ![ORY Editor Demo](https://storage.googleapis.com/ory.am/inline-edit-lg.gif)

-This a demo available at [editor.ory.am](http://editor.ory.am/) so go ahead and try it yourself!
+A demo available at [editor.ory.am](https://editor.ory.am/) so go ahead and try it yourself!

 ## Why it's different